nansencenter/DA-tutorials/notebooks/scripts/T3 - Bayesian inference.md

 #### Exc (optional) -- optimalities

 In contrast to orthodox statistics,
-Bayes' rule (BR) itself makes no attempt at producing only a single estimate/value of $x$.
+Bayes' rule (BR) does not attempt to produce a single estimate/value of $x$.
-It merely states how quantitative belief (weighted possibilities) should be updated in view of new data.
+It merely states how to update our quantitative belief (weighted possibilities) in light of new data.
-Barring any approximations (such as the use of `Bayes_rule_LG1` outside of the linear-Gaussian case) the (full) posterior will be be **optimal** from the point of view of any [proper scoring rule](https://en.wikipedia.org/wiki/Scoring_rule#Propriety_and_consistency).
+Barring any approximations (such as using `Bayes_rule_LG1` outside the linear-Gaussian case), the (full) posterior will be **optimal** from the perspective of any [proper scoring rule](https://en.wikipedia.org/wiki/Scoring_rule#Propriety_and_consistency).

 *But if you must* pick a single point value estimate $\hat{x}$ (in order to perform a contingent action, without [robust optimisation](https://en.wikipedia.org/wiki/Robust_optimization)), you can **decide** on it by optimising (with respect to $\hat{x}$)